fluid-project/infusion-docs/src/documents/tutorial-usingStringTemplates/UsingStringTemplates.md

 # Using String Templates #

-In the Infusion [Preference Framework](../PreferencesFramework.md), a "string template" is a mechanism for resolving variables within a string.
+In the Infusion [Preference Framework](../PreferencesFramework.md), a "string template" is a mechanism for [resolving (interpolating)](http://en.wikipedia.org/wiki/String_interpolation) variables within a string.

 This tutorial covers why you might use string templates, and gives a basic example of how to use string templates to: